mariosotil/river-framework/README.md

 ## Version change log

 So far, this framework has the following features:

+- Version 0.2.8
+  - Fixes and improvements
+  - Adding again the support to the org.openntf.domino library

 - Version 0.2.7
   - Auto recycling of IBM Notes objects.
 So far, it works good with a standalone Java program.
 I still making tests in XPages.